ElektraInitiative/PermaplanT/doc/database/README.md

 ## Table Descriptions

 Each table in the database has a detailed description that includes the column names, data types, examples, initial rules, and descriptions.
-For example, the `Plants` table contains information about plant species, their binomial names, common names, family, genus, cultivation details, environmental preferences, and much more.
+For example, the `plants` table contains information about plant species, their binomial names, common names, family, genus, cultivation details, environmental preferences, and much more.

 ## Database Guidelines